 |

-Divide both sides of equation [8] by R to
+And when you divide both sides of equation [9] by R,

-find that the current through a resistor equals the applied voltage divided by
+you find that the current through a resistor is equal to the voltage

 |